Baby-led Weaning & Meat: Why Bison is a Great First Food for Baby

-I am happy to bring you this sponsored post today, thanks to my friends at Noble Premium Bison.
+I am happy to bring you this sponsored post today about bison as baby’s first food, thanks to my friends at Noble Premium Bison.
 All thoughts are my own.

-For years I have encouraged bison as the best first baby food for starting solids.
+For years I have encouraged bison as a baby’s first food when starting solids.

 Where do I see parents often going wrong when starting solids?
-It’s common to just offer fruits and vegetables.
+It’s common just to offer fruits and vegetables.
 And while nutritious, they don’t have enough calories or nutrients to be your baby’s main source of solid food.
+Read this for more info on Baby-led weaning and iron.

 So in contrast to a common quote: food before 1 is not just for fun.
 It’s important to offer nutrient-dense foods from the start.